| 2007 |

 | 2024 |

-Palmitic acid induces macrophage DLL4 expression, which triggers senescence in vascular smooth muscle cells (reducing collagen synthesis/deposition); macrophage-specific DLL4 knockout in atherosclerotic mice reduces plaque burden and improves plaque stability. |
+Palmitic acid induces macrophage DLL4 signaling, which in turn triggers senescence in vascular smooth muscle cells, reducing collagen synthesis and deposition, thus promoting atherosclerotic plaque instability.
+Macrophage-specific DLL4 knockout in atherosclerotic mice leads to reduced plaque burden and improved stability. |

-Human cohort correlation; macrophage-specific DLL4 conditional KO in atherosclerotic mouse models; vascular smooth muscle cell senescence assays |
+Human cohort studies, macrophage-specific DLL4 knockout in atherosclerotic mouse models, palmitic acid treatment of macrophages, vascular smooth muscle cell senescence assays |

 Nature communications |